compromise-evident/semiprime-training-data/README.md

 classified under "9" because "9" is the second digit of that semiprime's smaller factor.
 And so on.

-Testing-data is the same but of unique semiprimes.
-For example, if this was testing-data, your model cracked RSA if it can classify every string under the preceding label digit.
-Want evidence that these are semiprimes?
-Go to wolframalpha.com and say
-"factor 1415020064050850383861594463040864050023".

 ```text

    label               semiprime                      factor